-Of course, you’ll need to contact your chosen clinic to discuss your personal treatment needs.
-If you’re getting crowns, veneers or dental implants in Bangkok, prices will depend on the materials the dentist uses.
+Of course, you'll need to contact your chosen Bangkok dental clinic to discuss your personal treatment needs.
+If you're getting dental crowns, veneers, Bangkok dentures or dental implants in Bangkok, prices will depend on the materials the dentist uses.
 You may get a choice of materials, so make sure you research your procedure ahead of time and know what will suit you best.

 It's a good idea to get quotes from a few different dentists, since prices can vary considerably.
 At the same time, you should also consider other factors such as the dentist's experience and reputation.